- Competitive Analysis

 5. Reduce form fields to shorten up the contact form

 Remove unnecessary form fields and make it easy and quick for the user to fill out.
-Don’t overload the visitor with information request to make your job easier.
+Don’t overload the visitor with information requests just to make your job easier.
 Cut the fields down to the basics and keep them simple!

 6. Build your authority with a testimonials section

 Show the visitors how well you treat your customers.
-Testimonials just ooze authority by displaying the quality service you provide.
+Testimonials ooze authority by displaying the quality of service you provide, and 84 percent of consumers trust them as much as recommendations from friends.
 Great testimonials emphasize your offers and benefits.

 7. Include your award badges and affiliations